ninaleo/ransut-core/docs/20-Requirement-management/wide-requirement-specification.md

 | eg. [Use Case 2 - User creates new article ](templates/template-usecase.md) | Article feature |
 | .. | ..|

-## Tärkeimmät ominaisuudet/toiminnallisuudet

->Let's outline some of basic features of solution/service as a short list. , i.e. what do you think is possible with the service?
-Update the list later when it refines?

-> It is useful to prepare a summary (A4 size) together with the client, which will contain the whole product in crystallization, if necessary.
-- Functions
-    - The user can send mail to another person
-    - The customer receives information about previous selections
-    - The person can pay the bill

 ## Preliminary MockUp-prototype layouts for solution/service

 > When defining the needed features and functions for service/solution under design, it may be handy method to scetch up some visible elements of service layouts.
 On web desing those preliminary visions for eg user interface layout are called as "Mockups".
 Mockups help to valiate development team's understanding of needed design between customer and team.
 Mockup's are handy to use also to check needed functionalityes during selected use cases.
 Different layouts and visualisation of service can reveal more easily some hidden needs those should be gather on the requirements specification.